ComposableFi/composable/frame/mosaic/README.md

 Relayer will need to be able to burn funds.

 The Relayer's net budget is determined by the set gross budget and the [decay penalty](#decaying-penalty).
-This budget controlls the minting capabilities of the Relayer on this network.
+This budget controls the minting capabilities of the Relayer on this network.

 ### Incoming Transactions